 Tempted to take your hiking boots vertical?
 Ask yourself these questions:

-• What’s your fitness like?
+- What’s your fitness like?
 You need solid hiking fitness, but also a different kind of strength in your upper body, grip, and core.
-You’ll be pulling on rungs and holding your body weight, so it’s more of a full-body workout than hiking.
+You’ll be pulling on rungs, maintaining balance, and spending far more time using your upper body than you would on a normal hike.

 A Great Way to Prepare: Try Indoor Rock Climbing